The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Model and method

-where $t_{ij}$ are the hopping parameters between sites $i$ and $j$, $U$ is the repulsive onsite interaction, and $\mu$ is the chemical potential.
-On the anisotropic triangular lattice, the first and second neighbour hopping terms are defined in Fig.~\ref{fig:clusterBZ}a).
-We fix $t_1=t_2=-1$ for the isotropic triangular lattice of interest to us.
-The signs of the hopping terms are chosen in accordance with the cuprate convention.
-We restrict ourselves to half-filling.
-We use the natural units $k_B=\hbar=1$, and the energy unit is the first-neighbor hopping parameter $t_1$.
+where creation-annihilation operators and occupation numbers are defined as usual, $U$ is the repulsive onsite interaction, $\mu$ is the chemical potential and $t_{ij}$ are hopping parameters between nearest-neighbor lattice sites as illustrated in Fig.~\ref{fig:clusterBZ}.
+We work at half-filling on the isotropic triangular lattice, setting $t_1$ and $t_2$ illustrated in the figure to $t_1=t_2=-1$.
+We use two symbols on the isotropic triangular lattice, even if they are equal, for the sake of generality.
+The sign of $t_1$ in the dispersion relation

+can be flipped by the shift of coordinates in the Brillouin zone $k_x\rightarrow k_x+\pi$, $k_y\rightarrow k_y - \frac{1}{\sqrt{3}}\pi$.
+More importantly, a spin-independent particle-hole transformation preserves the half-filling condition and changes the sign of both $t_1$ and $t_2$.
+This is how one can connect our results to those with $|t_1|=|t_2|$ and various signs of $t_1$ and $t_2$.
+Our crossover lines are independent of the sign of $t_1$ and $t_2$.
+We use the natural units $k_B=1$, $\hbar=1$, and lattice spacing $a=1$.
+The energy unit is the nearest-neighbor hopping parameter $|t_1|=1$.

-The Hubbard model is solved using the dynamical cluster approximation (DCA)~\cite{hettler2000dynamical,maier_quantum_2005,kotliar2006electronic,tremblay_pseudogap_2006}, which is a cluster extension of dynamical mean-field theory (DMFT)~\cite{georges_hubbard_1992,Jarrell_1992}.
-The auxiliary field continuous-time quantum Monte-Carlo (CT-AUX) is the impurity solver for a six-site bipartite cluster (as defined for the anisotropic lattice) \cite{gull_continuous-time_2011,werner_continuous-time_2006,gull_continuous-time_2008,semon_continuous-time_2014,semon2014lazy,chatzieleftheriou_mott_2023}.
-In DCA, the Brillouin zone is segmented in $N_c$ patches, where $N_c$ is the number of sites in the cluster.
-In these patches, observables like the Green's function and the self-energy are constant.
-This makes DCA a coarsed-grained method in $k$-space.
-Figure~\ref{fig:clusterBZ}a) shows our cluster in real space, and Fig.~\ref{fig:clusterBZ}b) the corresponding six patches in the Brillouin zone.
+We solve this model using the dynamical cluster approximation (DCA)~\cite{hettler2000dynamical,maier_quantum_2005,kotliar2006electronic,tremblay_pseudogap_2006}, which is a cluster extension of dynamical mean-field theory (DMFT)~\cite{georges_hubbard_1992, Jarrell_1992}.
+A cluster is necessary to observe a momentum-dependent pseudogap.

+The auxiliary-field continuous-time quantum Monte-Carlo (CT-AUX) is the impurity solver for our six-site cluster. \cite{gull_continuous-time_2011,werner_continuous-time_2006,gull_continuous-time_2008,semon_continuous-time_2014,semon2014lazy,chatzieleftheriou_mott_2023}.
+In DCA, the Brillouin zone is segmented into $N_c$ patches, where $N_c$ is the number of sites in the cluster.
+Within these patches, the self-energy is constant.
+This makes DCA a coarse-grained method in $\textbf{k}$-space.
+Figure~\ref{fig:clusterBZ}a) shows our cluster in position space, and Fig.~\ref{fig:clusterBZ}b) the corresponding six patches in momentum space.

+One might argue that we need an exact solution of the many-body problem to prove our point.
+The DCA becomes exact in the limit where $N_c \rightarrow\infty$.
+Ref.~\cite{downey_mott_2023} studied the Mott transition on triangular lattices of sizes up to $N_c=16$.
+While the critical values of $U$ for the Mott transition are somewhat lattice-size dependent, the supercritical crossovers are the same for all values of $N_c$ at comparable temperatures.
+We thus argue that $N_c=6$ is sufficient to prove the existence of the Frenkel line.